App User Acquisition Costs (2024)

 Marketing campaign costs

-Before engaging in user acquisition activity, you would’ve carried out some strategic planning for any marketing campaigns.
+Before engaging in user acquisition activity, you need to carry out some strategic planning for any marketing campaigns.
 This may include targeting personas and finding new users where they play, both offline and online.
 Each user acquisition and marketing channel will incur different costs, whether it’s social media, content marketing, or retargeting.
-And understanding these differences can help with weighing up the pros and cons of investment.
+Understanding these differences can help with weighing up the pros and cons of investment.

 With rising concerns around changes to privacy and the removal of third-party cookies, over 60% of app marketers say they’re now unsure of how to target new app users.
-AdTech company Bango has stepped up to help this situation by defining a specific strategy to tackle this issue – ‘Purchase Behaviour Targeting’ or PBT.
+The mobile commerce platform Bango has stepped up to help this situation by defining a specific strategy to tackle this issue – ‘Purchase Behavior Targeting’ or PBT.
 This approach allows marketers to shift focus from ‘who users are’ to ‘what users buy’.

 Optimized conversion rates